Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: An educational Collective Well-Being Recommender System

-The RL paradigm adoption for the CWB-RS \citep{zhao2019deepRLRS,zou2019} is a natural solution to the above described issues of lack of a supervision signal, sequential aspects, and the interdependence between recommendations and users’ behaviors.
-The research on RL-based recommender systems is recently gaining attention in the community \citep{shani2005mdp, liu2018deep, zheng2018drn} because of their flexibility, and the growth of deep reinforcement learning field \citep{zheng2018drn, mnih2015human}.
+The Reinforcement Learning (RL) paradigm adoption to drive the adaptation and personalization of the CWB-RS behaviour \citep{zhao2019deepRLRS,zou2019} is a natural solution to the sequential control, lack of supervised teaching signal, and the other technical issues described above.
+RL-based recommender systems are recently gaining attention in the community \citep{shani2005mdp, liu2018deep, zheng2018drn} because of their flexibility, and the growth of the deep reinforcement learning field \citep{zheng2018drn, mnih2015human}.
 As suggested in \citep{zhao2019deepRLRS}, RL-based RSs allow solving not only the problem of frequent updates of the user profile, typical of RS in social media, and offer also a precise formulation of the initialization problem in terms of exploitation-exploration \citep{hron2020exploration,iglesias2009reinforcement}.

-From a machine learning perspective, \emph{CWB-RS} educational objectives, learning strategies and activities, can be respectively seen as manually defined sub-goals and sub-policies in a Hierarchical Reinforcement Learning (HRL) framework \citep{zhou2019hierarchical,zhou2020improving} used to drive the intelligent agent (CWB-RS) and simplify its task by breaking down the high-level decisions (e.g. the educational objective a student must achieve) and the step-by-step decisions (e.g. activity to show at the moment).
-This avoids the insurmountable computational costs and amount of data necessary to derive the educational policy and objectives directly from the long-term optimization of the CWB metric \citep{barto2003recent}.
+From a machine learning perspective, \emph{CWB-RS} educational objectives, learning strategies and activities, can be respectively seen as manually defined rewards, sub-goals, and sub-policies in a Hierarchical Reinforcement Learning (HRL) framework \citep{zhou2019hierarchical,zhou2020improving} which improves its adaptation performance by breaking down the high-level decisions (e.g. the educational objective a student must achieve) and the step-by-step decisions (e.g. which activity or content to show at the moment).
+This reduces the computational costs and amount of data necessary to derive the educational policy and objectives directly from the long-term optimization of the CWB metric \citep{barto2003recent}.

 Both classical RL \citep{iglesias2009reinforcement, dorcca2013comparing, zhou2017towards} and HRL have been used in ITS \citep{zhou2019hierarchical, zhou2020improving} and RS.
 To our knowledge, this is the first time they are combined.
 While the field of RL-based ITS is still young and presents several limits \citep{zawacki2019systematic}, it could address the complex problem of supporting students dealing with the diverse and enormous environment of social media.
-Still, the additional flexibility of RL-based RS comes at the cost of a higher complexity, particularly in terms of training and evaluation setup \citep{henderson2018deep}, as well as deploying in real world applications \citep{Rotman2020risk, dulac2019challenges}.
+Still, the additional flexibility of RL-based RS comes at the cost of higher complexity, particularly in terms of training and evaluation setup \citep{henderson2018deep}, as well as deploying in real-world applications \citep{Rotman2020risk, dulac2019challenges}.